gleitz/midi-js-soundfonts/README.md

+# Notes on @paulrosen's fork

+The purpose of this fork is twofold:

+* The original does not contain the percussion track (Channel 10)

+* Because [abcjs](https://github.com/paulrosen/abcjs) depends on the soundfont, I wanted it in a place that I knew would not change.

 # MIDI.js Soundfonts

 [MIDI.js](https://github.com/mudcube/MIDI.js) is a fantastic library for MIDI sequencing and playback in Javascript.
 It comes packaged with a [soundfont-generator](https://github.com/gleitz/MIDI.js/tree/master/soundfont-generator/) that is unfortuantely a little difficult to get up and running (requires installation of Ruby, Node.js, FluidSynth, Lame, etc.)